-- 1. If you do not keep up to date with your rent or you breach any of the conditions in your tenancy. - If you or a member of your household or a visitor does anything which causes, or is likely to cause, a nuisance to anyone in the local area, or uses or allows your home to be used for immoral or illegal purposes or commits a serious criminal offence in the locality. - 3.
+- 1. If you do not keep up to date with your rent or you breach any of the conditions in your tenancy. - 2.
+If you or a member of your household or a visitor does anything which causes, or is likely to cause, a nuisance to anyone in the local area, or uses or allows your home to be used for immoral or illegal purposes or is convicted of a serious criminal offence and/or conducts serious anti-social behaviour in the locality. - 3.
 If your partner or a member of the family has left home because of your violence or threats of violence against them and they are unlikely to return to live with you. - 4.
 If you or anyone living with you damages any part of the property or the communal areas either deliberately or by neglect. - 5.
 If you or any of your friends or relatives damages or vandalises our furniture. - 6.
 If you deliberately gave us false information to get the tenancy or encouraged someone else to do so.